PhaserEditor2D/PhaserEditor/docs/jseditor.rst

-Coding the Game: The JavaScript Editor
+Coding The Game: The JavaScript Editor
 --------------------------------------